tasdikrahman/spaceShooter/README.md

 **OR**

 You can [tweet me](https://twitter.com/tasdikrahman) if you can't get it to work.
 In fact, you should tweet me anyway.

+## Credits

+The game is a fork of the video instructions given by KidsCanCode.
+I have made several additional enhancements to it.
+Do check out their [Channel](https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg)!

 ## Similar